 The forgeops generate and forgeops install commands are similar, except that the forgeops generate command does not deploy Ping Identity Platform components after generating Kustomize manifests.
-If you generate manifests for Ping Identity Platform components by running the forgeops generate command, you can then deploy the components by running kubectl apply -k commands.
-For more information, refer to the CDK and CDM deployment sections of the documentation.
+If you generate manifests for Ping Identity Platform components by running the forgeops generate command, you can then deploy them by running kubectl apply -k commands.
+For more information, refer to the CDK and CDM deployment documentation.

-- admin-ui, am, amster, ds-cts, ds-idrepo, end-user-ui, idm, ig, or login-ui, to generate a manifest for a single Ping Identity Platform component. - secrets, to generate a manifest for Kubernetes secrets. - A named set of components: - $^\circ\,$ apps , to generate a manifest for the $\,$ am , $\,$ amster , $\,$ idm , and $\,$ ig $\,$ components. - base, to generate a manifest for the dev-utils and platform-config configmaps, Kubernetes ingress resources, and another manifest for Kubernetes secrets. - ds , to generate a manifest for all the DS components. - ui, to generate a manifest for the admin-ui, end-user-ui, and login-ui components. - all, to generate manifests for all the Ping Identity Platform components. - More than one component or set of components, to generate manifests for multiple Ping Identity Platform components by running a single forgeops generate command.
+- admin-ui, am, amster, ds-cts, ds-idrepo, end-user-ui, idm, ig, or login-ui, to generate a manifest for a single Ping Identity Platform component. - secrets, to generate a manifest for Kubernetes secrets. - A named set of components: - apps, to generate a manifest for the am, amster, idm, and ig components. - base, to generate a manifest for the dev-utils and platform-config configmaps, Kubernetes ingress resources, and another manifest for Kubernetes secrets. - ds , to generate a manifest for all the DS components. - ui, to generate a manifest for the admin-ui, end-user-ui, and login-ui components. - all, to generate manifests for all the Ping Identity Platform components. - More than one component or set of components, to generate manifests for multiple Ping Identity Platform components by running a single forgeops generate command.
 Separate multiple components with a space.
 For example, forgeops generate ui am.